 The Africa Twin moniker was revived in 2016 through the CRF1000L.
 It’s a moniker synonymous with dual-sport, adventure motorcycles and rally.
 Without question, Honda’s rally pedigree is strong.
 And, on numerous occasions in the late eighties, bikes with the Africa Twin moniker (namely the NXR750), either won the Paris-Dakar Rally or placed in the top three.

-Focusing in on the recent past – in 2019 Honda announced the launch of the CRF1100.
+Focusing on the recent past – in 2019 Honda announced the launch of the CRF1100.
 A major evolution of the 2016 CRF1000.
-You’ll likely have guessed from the model designation, that the CRF1100 has a larger engine capacity than it’s predecessor.
+You’ll likely have guessed from the model designation, that the CRF1100 has a larger engine capacity than its predecessor.

 Displacement is up from 998cc to 1,084cc, though the parallel-twin configuration remains unchanged.
 What has changed, is an increase in engine power.

-Housed in a new frame with aluminium sub-frame, the new Euro5-compliant 1100cc parallel-twin engine sees in an increase in power and torque of 7% and 6% respectively.
-It now achieves top power of 75kW and maximum torque of 105Nm.
+Housed in a new frame with an aluminium sub-frame, the new Euro5-compliant 1100cc parallel-twin engine sees an increase in power and torque of 7% and 6% respectively.
+It now achieves a top power of 75kW and a maximum torque of 105Nm.

 The riding experience can be adjusted to suit the road/terrain conditions and the rider.
 No less than six switchable riding modes are available, Tour, Urban, Gravel and Off-Road.
-Two for each scenario that you’ll likely to use this bike i.e. on and off-road.
+Two for each scenario in which you’ll likely use this bike i.e. on and off-road.
 Additionally, there are two customisable modes which can be pre-set by the rider.

 Through its tricolour livery, the CRF1100L Africa Twin Adventure Sports is the XRV650 reborn.
 The bike channels the spirit of the original eighties’ Africa Twin.
 Rothmans’ anyone?

-Electronic suspension is found on the Adventure Sports model which seems exceptionally trick, however incredibly useful in adjusting the bike for specific terrain, on the fly.
+Electronic suspension is found on the Adventure Sports model which seems exceptionally trick.
+Nonetheless, it’s incredibly useful for adjusting the bike on the fly to tackle specific terrain.

-With its gargantuan 24.5 litres tank, the Africa Twin extends riding time between stops.
+With its gargantuan 24.5-litre tank, the Africa Twin extends riding time between stops.
 On top of that, it ultimately offers the ability and the freedom to ride off the beaten path with confidence.
 This is a bike (especially in its Adventure Sports iteration) for the absolute adventurer.

 Yamaha’s rally pedigree is also undeniably compelling.
 So, it’s no surprise that Yahama Tenéré, echos the lines of many a Paris-Dakar rally bike.
 The Ténéré 700’s silhouette is unashamedly ‘rally‘.